yuyang339/cs140e-21spr/labs/10-process/PRELAB.md

 Is there another way to do it?

-Also, to help re-affix the concepts, it can be worth rereading the general overview from the OS book:
+Also, to help re-affix the concepts, it can be worth rereading the general overview from the OSTEP book:

   - [threads intro](http://pages.cs.wisc.edu/~remzi/OSTEP/threads-intro.pdf)
   - [threads API](https://pages.cs.wisc.edu/~remzi/OSTEP/threads-api.pdf)